xp-dojo/tdd-bank-account-java/README.md

 # Bank account kata
-Sandro Mancuso originated
+ - originated from Sandro Mancuso and the LSCC

+## Importing into your IDE

+1. Clone this repo from github to your local machine
+1. From the command line type `gradlew.bat` or `./gradlew` to download dependencies and check the build is OK
+1. From intellij "open" the project using the `build.gradle` file
+1. Select to use the gradle wrapper and auto create folder etc
+1. Once opened start with a test

-###  Requirements
+##  Requirements
- - Deposit and Withdrawal
+ - I can Deposit and Withdrawal money from accounts
- - Transfer
+ - I can Transfer amounts between accounts (if i have the funds)
- - Account statement (date, amount, balance)
+ - I can print out an Account balance (date, amount, balance)
- - Statement printing
+ - I can print a statement of account activity (statement)
- - Statement filters (just deposits, withdrawal, date)
+ - I can apply Statement filters (just deposits, withdrawal, date)

+## For those looking for an additional challenge try applying these rules and see what it does to your code

 ### Using object calisthenics
 1. One level of indentation per method
 1. Don’t use the ELSE keyword